Crispr/Cas9 – A manifold tool for genome editing

-Example 1: Gene therapy
+CRISPR/Cas9 in Gene therapy

 CRISPR cas is a tool that helps researchers to better understand genetic diseases by exploring the function of genes and with that also their importance in the progress of disease.
 Building on this, in gene therapies, basically a sick gene is exchanged for a healthy gene allowing a new approach to treat cancer and chronic diseases such as Parkinson.

-Last month, in September 2020, a gene therapy approach (VY-AADC) showed first improvements in motor functions in patients with Parkinson´s.
+In September 2020, a gene therapy approach (VY-AADC) showed first improvements in motor functions in patients with Parkinson´s.
 This approach could potentially facilitate the symptoms of Parkinson´s disease by increasing the levels of dopamine directly in the areas where it is mostly needed.

-Example 2: Agricultural improvement
+CRISPR/Cas9 for Agricultural improvement

 The climate change poses new challenges for agriculture.
 Regional plants have to withstand more and more harsh conditions and drought.
 Under controlled circumstances, scientists are able to improve agriculture by giving plants characteristics to survive in more harsh living conditions.
 This is possible because with CRISPR, the cleavage of DNA happens precisely at only one predetermined position in the genome compared to classical methods in gene engineering.

-Example 3: SARS-CoV2 detection
+CRISPR/Cas9 for SARS-CoV2 detection

 Recently, US scientists at UC Berkeley found a new and fast way to directly detect SARS-CoV-2 using an amplification-free CRISPR-Cas13a-based mobile phone assay from nasal swab RNA extracts.